AnavAgrawal/AlgoAce/README.md

 Ensure you have Docker and docker compose both latest version installed on your system before proceeding.
 Docker compose  will be used to build and run the application in a containerized environment.
 For installation please refer the offcial documneation of docker [Docker Installation Guide](https://docs.docker.com/compose/install/linux/)

 - **OpenAI API Key**:
-    - Create an [OpenAI](https://openai.com/) account and generate a new API Key:
     - To access the OpenAI API, you will need to create an API Key.
 You can do this by logging into the [OpenAI] (https://openai.com/product) website and navigating to the API Key management page.